athlas-app/play/README.md

 This is a Go gRPC server for all features related to individual matches

+## TODO:

+[ ] Set up documentation about converting JSON to YAML for openapi files

 ## Getting Started

 Before starting, you need to [install Go]("https://www.github.com/athlas-app"), [install Dart]("https://www.github.com/athlas-app") and the Protocol Buffer compiler (protoc) on your machine.